 NSW Education Standards Authority (NESA) requires students to complete a minimum of 120 hours of work placement, usually undertaken as 3 x 1 week blocks.
 Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.

-Students wishing to undertake the Specialisation or Post School VET course need to undertake at least one of the above work placement blocks in an acute care (hospital) setting.
+Students wishing to undertake this qualification need to undertake at least one of the above work placement blocks in an acute care (hospital) setting.

 Days worked as part of a School Based Apprenticeship or Traineeship generally satisfy this NESA requirement, noting the above requirement for acute care placement.